Hybrid renormalization for distribution amplitude of a light baryon in large momentum effective theory: Introduction

 \section{Introduction}

-Light baryons???particularly protons and neutrons???constitute the vast majority of visible matter in the universe.
+Light baryons-particularly protons and neutrons-constitute the vast majority of visible matter in the universe.
 Understanding their internal structure is one key objective in modern nuclear and particle physics, with profound implications for both theory and experiment.
 An important theoretical quantity for describing the internal dynamics of baryons at high energy are the baryon light-cone distribution amplitudes (LCDAs), which encode the longitudinal momentum structure of valence quarks in the baryon.

 Moreover, the LCDAs of light baryons serve as crucial nonperturbative inputs not only for predicting and interpreting CP-violating observables in weak decays of heavy bottom baryons, but also for the calculation of baryonic form factors and the exploration of possible signals of new physics.
 For instance, recently, the LHCb Collaboration reported the first experimental observation of CP violation in a baryonic decay channel, $\Lambda_b^0 \rightarrow p K^{-} \pi^{+} \pi^{-}$~\cite{LHCb:2025ray}, as well as previous evidence for CP violation in the decay $\Lambda_b^0 \rightarrow \Lambda K^{+} K^{-}$~\cite{LHCb:2024yzj}.
-This milestone result, along with anticipated high-precision measurements in future experiments, places increasing demands on the accuracy of theoretical inputs.
-Some theoretical analyses and predictions can be found in Refs.~\cite{Wang:2015ndk,Han:2022srw, Huang:2022lfr,Han:2024kgz,Lu:2025gjt,Han:2025tvc,Wang:2011uv}, which has indicated that quantitative understanding of baryonic CP violation requires precise determinations of baryon LCDAs, motivating further developments in both computational methodologies and nonperturbative QCD frameworks.
+This milestone result, along with anticipated high-precision measurements in future experiments, places increasing demands on the accuracy of theoretical inputs. {Several related theoretical analyses and predictions can be found in Refs.~\cite{Wang:2015ndk,Han:2022srw,Huang:2022lfr,Han:2024kgz,Han:2025tvc,Lu:2025gjt,Wang:2011uv,Chen:2024fhj}.
+In particular, in Ref.~\cite{Chen:2024fhj} an next-to-leading order analysis of the nucleon form factors using the first moments of baryon LCDAs from Ref.~\cite{Bali:2024oxg} is about an order of magnitude smaller than the experimental value.
+Moreover, the analyses in Refs.~\cite{Han:2024kgz,Han:2025tvc} show that parameter uncertainties in model parametrizations for LCDAs already lead to more than $30\%$ uncertainties to physical observables like decay branching fractions and CP violations, while systematic uncertainties are yet unexplored.
+These observations strongly motivate developments of baryon LCDA studies from first-principles of QCD. }